-Put yourself in the place of Connie in Figure 16.5 on the next page, who runs Connie's Confections out of her home.
-She loves what she does, and she feels that she's doing pretty well.
-In fact, she has an opportunity to take over a nearby store at very reasonable rent, and she can expand by getting a modest bank loan and investing some more of her own money.
-So it's decision time for Connie: She knows that the survival rate for start-ups isn't very good, and before taking the next step, she'd like to get a better idea of whether she's actually doing well enough to justify the risk.
-The basic financial statements will give her some answers.
+Put yourself in the place of Connor, who runs Connor's Confections out of his home.
+He loves what he does, and he feels that he's doing pretty well.
+In fact, he has an opportunity to take over a nearby store at very reasonable rent, and he can expand by getting a modest bank loan and investing some more of his own money.
+So it's decision time for Connor: He knows that the survival rate for start-ups isn't very good, and before taking the next step, he'd like to get a better idea of whether he's actually doing well enough to justify the risk.
+The basic financial statements will give him some answers.
+Here, three common statement types are introduced.